Connor406/Connor406/README.md

 - 🌱 Right now, I'm learning Node, TypeScript, GraphQL, and working on my guitar skills 🤘

 ... that's enough emojis for one paragraph.
-Feel free to reach out!
-You can find my contact info at [ConnorCodes.com](https://connorcodes.com)
+Feel free to reach out if you see anything you like!

 <!--
 **Connor406/Connor406** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.